katomaso/mavcom/README.md

 # mavsniff

 Capture and replay MAVLink packets from your drone or GCS.

-You can read from a serial line (ttyS0/COMx) or from network (UDP/TCP).
-Mavsniff stores packets in pcapng format so that you can open and analyse them with Wireshark.
+You can read from a serial line (_ttyS0/COMx_) or from network (_UDP/TCP_).
+Mavsniff stores packets in pcapng format so you can analyse them with Wireshark.

 ## Instalation